jameskajon/jameskajon.com/_projects/hospital-kiosk.md

 ---
 title: Hospital Kiosk
 subtitle: Worked with eight other students to design a hospital kiosk system for Brigham And Women's Hospital.
-description: In the spring of 2019, I took WPI's Software Engineering course where the class was split into teams to each design a hospital kiosk application using the agile methodology.
-We worked on our project in four one week iterations with daily scrums.
-We wrote a paper and presented our progress to the class at the end of each iteration.
-For this project, I was our team's Lead Software Engineer and worked in many roles to help our team succeed.
+description: In WPI's Software Engineering class in the spring of 2019, I worked on a team to design a hospital kiosk application using the agile methodology.
+This project was divided into four one-week iterations with daily scrums, and included a paper and progress presentation at the end of each iteration.
+I was the team's Lead Software Engineer, but also worked in many roles to help our team succeed.
 type: ''
 date: 2019-05-01
 links:
   'User Manual': /assets/hospital-kiosk/User Manual.pdf
 ---
+In WPI's Software Engineering class in the spring of 2019, I worked on a team to design a hospital kiosk application using the agile methodology.
+This project was divided into four one-week iterations with daily scrums, and included a paper and progress presentation at the end of each iteration.
+I was the team's Lead Software Engineer, but also worked in many roles to help our team succeed.

 ## Quotes from anonymous team members
 - "[Jimmy] spearheaded all of our code and [has] been the force which has kept our code coherent."